paulfioravanti/qmk_keymaps/keyboards/gboards/georgi/keymaps/paulfioravanti/README.md

 The major changes in this layout from the [default Georgi QMK layout][] consist of the following:

-- Change the QMK key mnemonics in the Gaming layers from using shorter aliases to longer, and, in my opinion more legible, [key names][]
+- Change the QMK key mnemonics in the gaming layers from using shorter aliases to longer, and, in my opinion more legible, [key names][]
 - Change some of the keys used in the gaming layer to more closely resemble the QWERTY layer in my [Ergodox EZ keymap][]
+- Add QMK Combo for the gaming layer that switches back to the steno layer.
+  This is meant to mirror the chord used in `sten.c` to switch from the steno layer to the gaming layer

+Since I have also made a minor change to the `sten.c` file of Georgi's firmware, it's included here.

 ## Compile